A Behaviour and Disease Model of Testing and Isolation: Theoretical analysis

-In the Equation \eqref{eqn:R0_to_R0d}: (i) captures the spread of infection from non-isolators (those in $A$ and $I$) to non-behavers (those in $N$); (ii) captures the spread of infection from non-isolators to behavers (those in $B$); (iii) captures the reduction in infections in non-behavers caused by isolation (those in $T$), and; (iv) captures the reduction in infections in behavers caused by isolation.
+In Equation \eqref{eqn:R0_to_R0d}: (i) captures the spread of infection from non-isolators (those in $A$ and $I$) to non-behavers (those in $N$); (ii) captures the reduction in infections in non-behavers caused by isolation (those in $T$); (iii) captures the spread of infection from non-isolators to behavers (those in $B$), and; (iv) captures the reduction in infections in behavers caused by isolation.
 Note that in the limiting case where $B_0$ approaches $0$, $p_N$ approaches $1$ and Equation \eqref{eqn:R0_to_R0d} shows that $\Ro$ approaches $\Ro^{D}$.